senapeksin/Miuul-MachineLearning/README.md

 - Creating a Telco Customer Abandonment Model
 - Customer Segmentation with Unsupervised Learning

-to access the lecture notes =>  Notlarım folder
+to access the lecture notes =>  Notes folder